-Fuel then enters carburetor float bowl.
-Fuel is drawn into carburetor body and is mixed with air.
+Fuel enters carburetor through fuel shut-off valve (if equipped) and then goes to carburetor float bowl.
+Fuel is drawn into carburetor body and mixed with air.
 This fuel-air mixture is then burned in engine combustion chamber.

 FUEL RECOMMENDATIONS